 Plan Your Time Well

 Being more organised and planning in advance can help reduce stress.
-It gives you an overview of the things you need to do and helps you identify the tasks you need to complete to achieve them.
-At work, you could plan your day and a make a to-do list and at home, you could have a calendar to mark out family weekends and activities.
+It gives you an overview of your responsibilities and helps you identify the tasks needed to meet your goals.
+At work, you could plan your day and a make a to-do list.
+At home, you could have a calendar to mark out family weekends and activities.

 Be Realistic About What You Can Do